Neuroendocrinology

 Treatment

 Rapid correction of chronic hyponatremia causes osmotic demyelination syndrome (central pontine myelinolysis).
 Presents with quadriplegia, pseudobulbar palsy, and locked-in syndrome days after overcorrection.
-Maximum correction: 8-10 mEq/L per 24 hours.
+Maximum correction: ≤8 mEq/L per 24 h in high-risk patients (chronic hyponatremia, alcoholism, malnutrition, hypokalemia, advanced liver disease); ≤10–12 mEq/L per 24 h in average-risk.

 Carbamazepine and oxcarbazepine are the most important neurological drug causes of SIADH.
 Oxcarbazepine has a higher incidence of hyponatremia than carbamazepine.
 Always check sodium when initiating these antiepileptic drugs, especially in elderly patients.